top of page

 Often resolved via therapy, coaching, or job change

-➡️ Key Insight: In sports, imposter syndrome is often approached as a challenge to performance that can be actively trained against.
-In professional settings, it can remain a hidden struggle—until burnout or disengagement forces change.
+➡️ Key Insight: In sports, mental friction is treated as a performance gap that can be actively closed through structured training.
+In professional settings, it remains a hidden tax—until a leader proactively introduces performance conditioning to their career.

 Comments